Caterton History, Family Crest & Coats of Arms

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Caterton were recorded, including Chatterton, Chadderton, Chatherton, Chaderton and others.

 Early Notables of the Caterton family (pre 1700)

-in 1591; and Thomas...
-Another 43 words (3 lines of text) are included under the topic Early Caterton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Caterton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Caterton family to Ireland

 Some of the Caterton family moved to Ireland, but this topic is not covered in this excerpt.